OSVVM/OSVVM-Scripts/README.rst

 ToolVendor is either {Aldec, Siemens, Cadence, Synopsys}.
 ToolName is one of {QuestaSim, ModelSim, RivieraPRO, ActiveHDL, VCS, Xcelium}.
 LibraryUnit is the name specified to simulate.
-TestCaseName is the name specified to TestCase.
+TestCaseName is the name specified to TestName.

 It will search for these files in the following directories
 - OsvvmLibraries/Scripts